 Bomi Joseph is at the forefront of the bio-hacking movement.
-Since 1984 he has dedicated his career to researching “endohealth.”
+Has dedicated his career to researching “endohealth.”
 His goal is to promote the medicinal properties of plants and lessen the public’s dependence on pharmaceuticals.
 Additionally, Bomi is a highly sought-after speaker and has given numerous presentations on human health.
 He is a leading authority on food & drug safety, drug intolerance, and food-related diseases.
 Bomi currently advises leading food/pharmaceutical companies, the Food & Agricultural Organization, and the World Health Organization– primarily in the areas of food and drug safety, additives, foodborne diseases, and genetically modified foods.

 Dr. Joseph earned his Ph.D. from the Ohio State University.
 His dissertation was on ligand binding to G Protein Receptors on cell membrane surfaces.
 Dr. Joseph is currently a member of the Harvard Business School Association of Northern California.
 He is also a member of the American Society of Pharmacognosy and a founding member of The Obesity Society.

 Along with his professional career, Bomi is also the author of the popular motivational book, “Unfettered” (https://www.amazon.com/dp/B08GMB4Q2C).
 He is the Branch Chief of Silicon Valley Kyokushin Karate, a private pilot, and an avid athlete.
 He enjoys communing with nature, spending time with his son, meditating, playing the guitar, and listening to music.

 What is your favorite hobby?

 My favorite hobby is training Kyokushin Karate.
 Kyokushin is a full-contact martial art that originated from Japan and was founded by Masutatsu (“Mas”) Oyama.
 He is widely considered one of the toughest men to grace the earth.